AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services.md

 ![Payment Services sequence diagram](../../_images/graphql/payment-services.svg)

-These steps describe the additional flow of calls required to complete a typical [Checkout](../tutorials/checkout/index.md) authorization with the `Payment Services` functionality enabled.
+These steps describe the additional flow of calls required to complete a typical [checkout](../tutorials/checkout/index.md) authorization with the `Payment Services` functionality enabled.

-1. Fetch the payment configuration with `GetPaymentConfig` in order to render payment methods, or PayPal components.
+1. Fetch the payment configuration with `getPaymentConfig` in order to render payment methods, or PayPal components.

 1. PayPal returns the available payment configuration.

 1. Use the `setPaymentMethodOnCart` mutation to [set the payment method](../tutorials/checkout/set-payment-method.md) for the order.

-1. `Cart_id` is provided with the available payment method for the order.
+1. `cart_id` is provided with the available payment method for the order.

-1. Create the order needed with the `CreatePaymentOrder` mutation to set payment source.
+1. Create the order needed with the `createPaymentOrder` mutation to set payment source.

 1. PayPal returns `order_id`.

-1. Get order information with query `GetPaymentOrder`.
+1. Get order information with query `getPaymentOrder`.
 PayPal order details for the user cart are needed for hosted fields if the Signifyd integration is enabled.

-1. [Place the order](../tutorials/checkout/place-order.md) with the additional data previously sent with the `SetPaymentAndPlaceOrder` call.
+1. [Place the order](../tutorials/checkout/place-order.md) with the additional data previously sent with the `setPaymentAndPlaceOrder` call.

 ## Example usage

-### `GetPaymentConfig`
+### `getPaymentConfig`

-The following example shows the `GetPaymentConfig` mutation constructed for the Payment Services payment method.
+The following example shows the `getPaymentConfig` mutation constructed for the Payment Services payment method.

 **Request:**